Also known as: Central retinal artery occlusion, Branch retinal artery occlusion, CRAO or BRAO

 Causes, incidence, and risk factors

 Clots may travel from other parts of the body and block an artery in the retina.
-The most common sources of clots are the carotid artery in the neck and the heart.
+The most common sources of clots are the heart and carotid artery in the neck.

-Most clots occur in people with conditions such as:
+Most blockages occur in people with conditions such as:

 If a branch of the retinal artery is blocked, part of the retina will not receive enough blood and oxygen.
 If this happens, you may lose part of your vision.